NAMA represents the $34.9 billion US convenience services industry.

 President & CEO of NAMA

-Founded in 1936, NAMA is the national trade association representing the $25 billion convenience services industry including vending, coffee service and foodservice management in the business and industry market.
-With more than 1000 member companies—including many of the world’s most recognized brands—NAMA provides advocacy, education, research and business development forums to its membership.
+Founded in 1936, NAMA is the association representing the $34.9 billion US convenience services industry.
+With nearly 1,000 member companies — including many of the world’s most recognized brands — NAMA provides advocacy, education and research for its membership.

 Prior to joining NAMA in December 2011, Carla served as Chief Executive Officer of the Electronic Transactions Association (ETA), a position she held for nine years.
 ETA is an international trade association representing companies that enable acceptance of electronic payments by merchants at the point of sale.

 Previously, Carla served as Senior Vice President and COO of the National Association of College and University Business Officers (NACUBO), where she held management and executive roles during her 15-year tenure.
 She began her career in association management at the American Society of Association Executives (ASAE) following several years in commercial publishing.